umijs/dumi/docs/guide/index.md

 ### Build and deploy

-Execute `npm run build` or `npx dumi build` to build our documentation site.
+Execute `npm run docs:build` or `npx dumi build` to build our documentation site.
 The build product will be output to the `dist` directory by default.
 We can deploy the `dist` directory to now.sh, GitHub Pages, etc. On a static site hosting platform or a certain server.